-- What strategies (tricks) did you use in this game? - What are the 4 rights we acted out?
+- What are the 4 rights we acted out?
 Can you name some other rights too? - Could 1 person act out a right on his/her own?
 Why or why not? - Why do we all need to work together to ensure rights are respected?